 Panasonic Lumix G9 II: Build & Handling

 The overall quality of the build is great; the camera undeniably feels solid and well put together, which is backed up by its weatherproof sealing.
-Following on from the first G9, Panasonic has continued to put every button, dial, and wheel that most photographers are ever going to need on the G9 II.
+Following on from the first G9, Panasonic has continued to put every button and dial that most photographers are ever going to need on the G9 II.

 There are three command dials, a directional pad, an upgraded eight-way joystick, as well as buttons to change the ISO, exposure, autofocus, and white balance in a jiffy.
 This camera is a proper old-school photographer's camera, with tactile controls and not much hidden behind complicated or fiddly touchscreen menus.